 In mixing bowl, cream butter until smooth.
 Add sugars and beat until fluffy.
 Add eggs and vanilla and beat until smooth Add dry ingredients and walnuts and mix until just blended.
 Give the dough one or two scrapes with a spatula to be sure there aren’t any streaks of dry ingredients.
 Drop 1/4 cup balls of dough on baking sheet, allowing room around each for spread.

-Bake for about 15 minutes.
+Bake for 12 to 14 minutes.
 They are done when the middles are puffed and still a bit soft, but the edges are set.
 Allow to cool on the baking sheet for a couple minutes, then transfer to a cooling rack to cool completely.